fastlane/docs/docs/actions.md

   `skip_package_ipa` | Should we skip packaging the ipa?
   `include_symbols` | Should the ipa file include symbols?
   `include_bitcode` | Should the ipa include bitcode?
-  `use_legacy_build_api` | [DEPRECATED!]
-Don't use this option any more, as it's deprecated by Apple - Don't use this option any more, as it's deprecated by Apple
   `export_method` | Method used to export the archive.
 Valid values are: app-store, ad-hoc, package, enterprise, development, developer-id
   `export_options` | Specifies path to export options plist.
 User xcodebuild -help to print the full set of available options `export_xcargs` | Pass additional arguments to xcodebuild for the package phase.
 Be sure to quote the setting names and values e.g. OTHER_LDFLAGS="-ObjC -lstdc++"